polkadot-fellows/Evaluations/0000-argument-template.md

 ## Argument
-*Explain why your contributions in relation to the Polkadot SDK are worthy of retention/promotion.
-Refer to the terms in Section 6 of the [Manifesto](https://github.com/polkadot-fellows/manifesto/blob/main/manifesto.pdf) and provide links to relevant content (i.e code, articles, media, etc.) to show that you are meeting all the requirements.*
+*Explain why your contributions in relation to Polkadot are worthy of retention/promotion.
+Refer to the terms in Section 6 of the [Manifesto](https://github.com/polkadot-fellows/manifesto/blob/main/manifesto.pdf) and provide links to relevant content (e.g. code, articles, media, etc.) to show that you are meeting all the requirements.*

 Below are some examples on how to write an argument for:
 - Retention: [Rank 1](https://collectives.subsquare.io/fellowship/referenda/289), [Rank 2](https://collectives.subsquare.io/fellowship/referenda/282), [Rank 3](https://collectives.subsquare.io/fellowship/referenda/244)